jsbien/unicode4polish/README.rst

 An attempt to document the characters needed for (old) Polish texts.
+Also some tools more or less related to the task.
 Work in progress.
 Volunteers help is welcome.

 The primary idea was to use the form of wiki, but it appeared